openmeteo/enhydris-autoprocess/README.rst

   auto-process applies.
 - ``execute()``.
 Performs the auto-processing.
-It retrieves the new part of the source time series (i.e. the part that starts after the last date of the target time series) and calls the (subclass's) ``process_timeseries()`` method.
+It retrieves the new part of the source time series (i.e. the part that starts after the last date of the target time series) and calls the ``process_timeseries()`` method.
 - ``source_timeseries`` (property).
 The source time series of the time series group for this auto-process.
 It depends on the kind of